 Password management for the entire enterprise, from onboarding to automated reporting, administrative controls, and more.
-The complete breakdown is here.
+You can check the complete breakdown here.

-I’ve not had any problems with LastPass Support.
-However, the majority of comments about the company on sites like ConsumerAffairs.com complain about the difficulty of finding a way to contact Support, along with slow and/or not-very-useful responses even for people with Premium Support.
+While we haven’t had any issues with the support team, the majority of comments about the company on sites like ConsumerAffairs.com complain about the difficulty of finding a way to contact customer support, along with slow and/or not-very-useful responses – even users with the premium support have lodged complaints.

-While LastPass encrypts your data on your device using AES-256 bit encryption with PBKDF2 SHA-256 and salted hashes, they have still been hacked.
+Although LastPass encrypts your data on your device using 256-bit AES encryption with PBKDF2 SHA-256 and salted hashes, it still managed to get hacked.

-In June 2015, LastPass admitted that hackers were able to steal account email addresses, password reminders, server per user salts, and authentication hashes.
-The company found no evidence that vault data (including form fill profiles, secure notes, site usernames, and passwords) were taken.
-The company took immediate steps to improve their security.
+In June 2015, LastPass admitted that hackers were able to steal account email addresses, password reminders, server per-user salts, and authentication hashes.
+The company found no evidence that vault data (including form-fill profiles, secure notes, site usernames, and passwords) were taken.
+The company took immediate steps to improve its security after this.

 In 2017, Darknet.org.uk reported that the LastPass Firefox and Chrome extensions had both been made to leak all your LastPass passphrases simply by browsing a malicious website.
 Reportedly, the problem could also allow a malicious site to run commands on the user’s computer.
-Once again, the LastPass engineers went to work to fix the problems.
+Once again, the LastPass engineers took action to solve this problem.

-While seeing hacks and leaks isn’t pleasant, there are a few ways to look at this.
+While seeing hacks and leaks is never pleasant, there are a few ways to look at this.

 - The Critical Approach.
 Go after LastPass for the number of problems that have turned up and perhaps move to a different password manager.

 - The Philosophical Approach.
-With so many users, and so much notoriety, it is likely that LastPass is attacked more than other password managers.
+With so many users and so much notoriety, LastPass is likely attacked more than other password managers.
 At the same time, there are probably more white hat hackers and other “good guys” looking for problems with LastPass than there are for less popular products.

 - The Optimistic Approach.
 You could also see this as a positive.
 Realistically, any moderately complex piece of software has bugs and vulnerabilities.
 People are finding and fixing the problems in LastPass.
 Over time, that makes the product safer and more secure (at least in theory).

-I’ll leave it up to you to decide how you want to respond to the number of hacks and leaks that have been discovered in LastPass code.
+Now, we’ll leave it up to you to decide how you want to respond to the number of hacks and leaks that have been discovered in the LastPass code.